Rank 2 local systems and abelian varieties: Barsotti-Tate Groups and Dieudonn e Crystals

-is an injective map of $F$-crystals of the same rank.
-Moreover, $p^{n}\phi$ commutes with $\mathcal{O}$ because it commutes with $K$ when thought of as a map between $F$-isocrystals.
-Therefore $p^{n}\phi$ is an isogeny between $\mathscr{M}$ and $\mathscr{N}$ respecting the $\mathcal{O}$-structure as desired. \end{proof} The following notion of \emph{duality} of Dieudonné crystals is designed to be compatible with (Serre) duality of BT groups.
-In particular, the category $DC(X)$ admits a natural anti-involution. \begin{defn} \cite[2.10]{chai2009moduli} Let $\mathscr{M}=(M,F,V)$ be a Dieudonné crystal on $X$.
-Then the \emph{dual }$\mathscr{M}^{\lor}$ is a Dieudonné crystal on $X$ whose underlying crystal is defined on divided power test rings $(R,I,(\gamma_{i}))$ as
+\end{rem} The following notion of \emph{duality} of Dieudonn\'e crystals is designed to be compatible with (Serre) duality of BT groups.
+In particular, the category $DC(X)$ admits a natural anti-involution. \begin{defn} \cite[2.10]{chai2009moduli} Let $\scrM=(M,F,V)$ be a Dieudonn\'e crystal on $X$.
+Then the \emph{dual} $\scrM^{\lor}$ is a Dieudonn\'e crystal on $X$ whose underlying crystal is defined on divided power test rings $(R,I,(\gamma_{i}))$ as

-The operators $F$ and $V$ are defined as follows: if $(R,I,(\gamma_{i}))$ is a PD test object and $f\in\text{Hom}_{R}(M(R),R)$, then
+The operators $F$ and $V$ are defined as follows: if $(R,I,(\gamma_{i}))$ is a PD test object and $f\in\Hom_{R}(M(R),R)$, then

 \end{defn}